 Keep a stress ball around to squeeze.
 They help strengthen your grip.

 Stretch.
 Not just before games, but all the time.
 Flexibility helps more than lifting weights.
-Ken Griffey Jr. is not the strongest player in the Major Leagues, but he is one of the most flexible.
+Ken Griffey Jr. was not the strongest player in the Major Leagues, but he is one of the most flexible.
 Joe DiMaggio was also very flexible.

 Bounce a ball continuously on the sweet spot of the bat.
 This will improve coordination, and, if you do it long enough, wrist strength.
 It’ll also help you find out exactly where the sweet spot is.

-Another great exercise to increase your coordination is to play with a smaller ball (i.e. a golf whiffleball) and a thinner bat (i.e. a broomstick).
+Another great exercise to increase your coordination is to play with a smaller ball (i.e. a golf wiffleball) and a thinner bat (i.e. a broomstick).
 Trying to hit the smaller balls squarely will force you to really watch the ball in order to make solid contact.
 Transferring that kind of vision and coordination back to regular balls and bats will help you significantly.

 Watch Major League baseball games.
 Examine how your favorite players hit.
 Study their style, and learn their strengths and weaknesses.